Benawi/Microverse-JS-Capstone/README.md

 - HTML file
 - CSS file
 - JS files
-- Html, CSS and JS linters file
+- HTML, CSS, and JS linters file
 - callbacks and promises used.
 - Implementation of External API
 - Learn how to use proper ES6 syntax.